bytestring-net/bevy_lunex/crates/bevy_lunex/README.md

 pub struct MyUiSystem;
 ```

-Then we need to add `UiPlugin` with our marker component.
-The `NoData` generics are used if you need to store some data inside the nodes.
+Then we need to add `UiPlugin` with our marker component as generic.

 ```rust
 fn main() {